indyMccarthy/Mimir-interface-doc/docs/README.md

 ## Available data not registered
-(Existing topics that does not match any schema name)
+(Existing topic that does not match any schema name)

-- mimirmessagetest
+- mimir-message-test

 ### Support or Contact